Sukantad/Sleep-Efficiency/README.md

 ```
 - If you are first time calculate your sleep efficiency then It will create a new account
 - If you second time login then It will update your data
+- User Password are stored in after hashed
 ```

 ## Backend API